carpentries/carpentries.org-archive/_posts/2019/11/2019-11-04-translations-in-japanese.md

 Carpentry lessons completed in order to support workshops in Japan (as well as online learners).
 Most of our translators are from the Tokyo R community so we have strong R expertise and enthusiasm to support the Japanese R community.
 At this stage, language skills are more important than understanding the lesson materials themselves but we are open to support from the Python community to translate the Python lessons as well.
-However, our main goal after finishing the R lessons is to do Shell and Git so than an R Software Carpentry lesson in Japanese (or in English with bilingual reference material) is possible.
+However, our main goal after finishing the R lessons is to work on Shell and Git so that an R Software Carpentry lesson in Japanese (or in English with bilingual reference material) is possible.

-We are hoping to try a “sprint” format for the Shell or Git lessons by breaking the lessons into small chunks and dividing them up among many people.
+We are hoping to try a “sprint” format for the Shell or Git lessons by breaking the lessons into small chunks and assigning the translation tasks to different people.
 We hope that this concerted effort would get more people involved and complete the lessons faster.

 ## Challenges with Internationalisation